NickMcConnell/FAangband/docs/command.rst

   artifacts
     Will display all artifacts that your character has encountered.
 Normally, once an artifact is "generated" and "lost", it can never again be found, and will become "known" to the player.
-With "preserve" mode, an artifact can never be "lost" until it is "known" to the player.
+With the "Lose artifacts when leaving level" option turned off, an artifact can never be "lost" until it is "known" to the player.
 In either case, any "known" artifacts not in the possession of the player will never again be "generated".

   ego items
     Will display the "egos" your character has encountered.
 Each "ego" is